e-merlin/eMERLIN_CASA_pipeline/README.md

 ## Containers

 The container includes eMCP, modular CASA, WSClean, and AOFlagger.
 Run it from the directory containing `inputs.ini`.
-CASA data is not baked into the image; if CASA cannot find your data tables, add the extra CASA-data bind shown below.
+CASA data is not baked into the image; the examples below bind the usual host location, `$HOME/.casa/data`.

 ### Singularity